EU and AstraZeneca face off in court over COVID vaccine delays | DW | 26.05.2021

 EU diplomats and lawmakers have also pointed out that AstraZeneca has largely delivered promised doses to Britain, where it is headquartered.

-AstraZeneca chief Pascal Soriot told the Financial Times, the UK government had been guaranteed priority for deliveries from the UK vaccine supply chain.
+AstraZeneca chief Pascal Soriot told the Financial Times that the UK government had been guaranteed priority for deliveries from the UK vaccine supply chain.

 He said it was part of the deal it sealed with Oxford University in return for investment, before AstraZeneca joined as a development partner to produce and distribute the vaccine.